WVUHPC/2018-Lesson_1/_episodes/08-singularity.md

 ---
-title: "Singularity Containers"
+title: "Software Containers (Singularity)"
 teaching: 45
 exercises: 15
 questions:
-- "Using singularity containers and the images provided on Spruce"
+- "What is a software container and hoy to use it?"
 objectives:
-- "Using singularity containers"
+- "Use singularity containers"
 keypoints:
-- "Containers provide a easy way to keep code and data reproducible by keeping a consistent environment for a workflow."
+- "Containers provide a easy way to keep code and data reproducible by creating a consistent environment for a workflow."
 ---

 ## Singularity Containers